core-wg/resource-directory/draft-ietf-core-resource-directory.md

   <section anchor='rd' title="Resource Directory Function Set">

 	<t>
-	This section defines the REST interfaces between an RD and endpoint servers, which is called the Resource Directory Function Set.
+	This section defines the REST interfaces between an RD and endpoints, which is called the Resource Directory Function Set.
 Although the examples throughout this section assume use of CoAP
 	<xref target="I-D.ietf-core-coap"/>, these REST interfaces can also be realized using HTTP <xref target="RFC2616"/>.
-An RD implementing this specification MUST support the discovery, registration, update, and removal interfaces defined in this section.
+An RD implementing this specification MUST support the discovery, registration, update, lookup, and removal interfaces defined in this section.
 	</t>

 	<t>